Infanticide: Spain

 In Spain, far-right political party Vox has claimed that female perpetrators of infanticide outnumber male perpetrators of femicide.
 However, neither the Spanish National Statistics Institute nor the Ministry of the Interior keep data on the gender of perpetrators, but victims of femicide consistently number higher than victims of infanticide.
 From 2013 to March 2018, 28 infanticide cases perpetrated by 22 mothers and three stepmothers were reported in Spain.

 Explanations for the practice

 There are various reasons for infanticide.
 Neonaticide typically has different patterns and causes than for the killing of older infants.
 Traditional neonaticide is often related to economic necessity – the inability to provide for the infant.
 In the United Kingdom and the United States, older infants are typically killed for reasons related to child abuse, domestic violence or mental illness.
 For infants older than one day, younger infants are more at risk, and boys are more at risk than girls.
 Risk factors for the parent include: Family history of violence, violence in a current relationship, history of abuse or neglect of children, and personality disorder and/or depression.

-Religious

-In the late 17th and early 18th centuries, "loopholes" were invented by some suicidal members of Lutheran churches who wanted to avoid the damnation that was promised by most Christian doctrine as a penalty of suicide.
-One famous example of someone who wished to end their life but avoid the eternity in hell was Christina Johansdotter (died 1740).
-She was a Swedish murderer who killed a child in Stockholm with the sole purpose of being executed.
-She is an example of those who seek suicide through execution by committing a murder.
-It was a common act, frequently targeting young children or infants as they were believed to be free from sin, thus believing to go "straight to heaven".

-Although mainstream Christian denominations, including Lutherans, view the murder of an innocent as being condemned in the Fifth Commandment, the suicidal members of Lutheran churches who deliberately killed children with the intent of getting executed were usually well aware of Christian doctrine against murder, and planned to repent and seek forgiveness of their sins afterwards.
-For example, in 18th century Denmark up until the year 1767, murderers were given the opportunity to repent of their sins before they were executed either way.
-In Denmark on the year of 1767, the religiously motivated suicidal murders finally ceased in that country with the abolishment of the death penalty.

-In 1888, Lieut.
-F. Elton reported that Ugi beach people in the Solomon Islands killed their infants at birth by burying them, and women were also said to practice abortion.
-They reported that it was too much trouble to raise a child, and instead preferred to buy one from the bush people.